goodform/valkey-json/benchmarks/lua/README.md

 ## MessagePack storage

-These scripts use the [`cmsgpack` library](https://redis.io/commands/eval#cmsgpack) to decode/encode the value before/after storing/fetching it in/from Redis.
+These scripts use the [`cmsgpack` library](https://valkey.io/commands/eval#cmsgpack) to decode/encode the value before/after storing/fetching it in/from Valkey.
 All scripts in this variant are functionally identical to their respective above counterparts but include the required conversions between formats: